sgago/algomon/study.md

 - Network paritions are rare in a data center.
 It can certainly happen though.

 So, while helpful, CAP is limited in its practical application.
 This is, again, about tradeoffs.
 The PACELC theorem, an extension of CAP, expresses this as, when a network is partitioned (P), choose between availability (A) and consistency (C).
 Else, when operating normally (E), choose between latency (L) and consistency (C).
 We see that this is not some binary choice between AP and CP, but rather a spectrum of tradeoffs between the various consistency models and latency.
 Indeed, some systems like [Azure's Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/consistency-levels) allow you to choose the consistency model you want which is neat.

+## Forward and reverse proxies
+ChatGPT says,
+> "Let's imagine you want to get a toy from a toy store, but instead of going there yourself, you send your friend to bring it back for you.
+In this scenario, your friend is acting like a proxy.

+Now, there are two types of proxies: forward proxies and reverse proxies.

+Forward Proxy (like your friend going to the store): Imagine you want to visit different toy stores, but you don't want the stores to know it's you every time.
+So, you send your friend to the stores, and your friend brings the toys back to you.
+The stores only see your friend, not you.
+This is like a forward proxy; it helps you access different things on the internet without directly interacting with them.

+Reverse Proxy (like a helper at the toy store): Now, let's say you go to a huge toy store, and there's a helper at the entrance.
+Instead of going inside to get each toy yourself, you tell the helper what you want, and the helper gets the toys for you.
+The helper is like a reverse proxy because it helps you get what you need from the store without you having to go all the way in.
+In the internet world, a reverse proxy helps websites give you the things you want (like web pages or pictures) without you directly talking to the main server.

+In summary, proxies are like helpers or friends that help you get things from different places, and reverse proxies specifically help websites give you what you want without you having to go to the main server every time."

+## Content delivery networks (CDN)
+CDNs are collections of caching servers.
+When clients request certain resources, like images or video, they can be served from physically close CDNs that cache the content.
+If the CDN doesn't have the resource, it'll request the content from the "origin server" (read: your application server) from the original URL.
+The resource is stashed locally and finally served to the client.

+### CDN networks
+The main power of CDNs isn't the caching, it's actually the CDN network itself.
+BGP doesn't concern itself with latencies or congestion.
+CDNs can exploit and optimize various techniques to increase bandwidth.
+They have persistent connections and optimial TCP window sizes to maximize bandwidth.

+Furthermore, CDN are optimized in terms of location and placement.
+There's a global DNS load balancing, an extension of DNS, that considers client location via IP address and returns a list of the closest clusters, network congestion, and cluster health.
+Next, CDNs are placed at internet exchange points, points where ISPs connect together.

+### CDN caching
+The top level servers in CDN are the edge servers/clusters.
+If content is unavailable at the edge, the edge will get the content from the origin server while leveraging the overlay network.

+Now, imagine there's hundreds of edge CDN servers.
+They could end up overwhelm origin servers (read: your servers) due to a low cache hit ratio.
+More edge servers, closer physically, but more misses.
+Less servers, further physicall, but more content hits.
+To alleviate this pressure on the origin servers, CDNs have intermediate cache servers with a larger amount of content.

+Note that CDN content is partitioned among many servers because no one computer can handle all the content.
+Reminder that partitioning is a core scalability pattern.

+### Push and pull CDNs
+Before clients can get resources from a CDN, the content needs to be delivered to the CDN somehow.
+And there are tradeoffs to consider.
+- Resources can be **pushed** to the CDN.
+That is, software engineers push assets up and then those assets are propogated through the other CDN nodes.
+Push is flexible and can be accurate, but it requires engineers to put in maintenance effort.
+- **Pull** CDNs will fetch assets based on request.
+If the CDN doesn't have the asset, it'll be retrieved from the origin server.
+Pull CDNs relax the maitenance burden and save space as assets are only uploaded on request.
+Unfortunately, pull CDN disadvantage comes in the form of duplicate requests to the origin server.
+If an asset isn't cached and CDNs receive many requests, they can send duplicate requests to the origin server for content.
+Also, first time visitors will have a slow experience.
+One could offset this by manually requesting pages as soon as they are available, however.

 # Napkin math 🧻
 Also known as back of the envelope calculations.